 This direct technical support from experts means faster resolutions, and better outcomes for your systems and teams.

 Finally, OpenLogic extends support for EOL Enterprise Linux distributions like CentOS by a full five calendar years past community EOL.
 For organizations who need more time to plan a migration, this added time can be a lifesaver.

 Want to learn more about the OpenLogic approach to Enterprise Linux Support?
 Have questions about the 450+ technologies we support?
-Need support for your soon-to-be EOL CentOS 8 deployment?
+Need CentOS 8 support?
 Our experts are standing by to help.

 - Blog - What Happened to CentOS and What to Do Next

 - Blog - CentOS Stream Pre-Flight Checklist

 - Recorded Webinar - End of Life?
 Impact Analysis for CentOS 8

 - Solution Page - OpenLogic CentOS Support and Services

 - Solution Page - OpenLogic CentOS 8 Support and Services